FreeTTSFreeTTS

 I want emotional variation across paragraphs (sad scene then cheerful scene).

-4. Available styles: cheerful, sad, excited, calm, whispering, angry, hopeful, friendly, terrified, shouting, unfriendly.
+3. Available styles: cheerful, sad, excited, calm, whispering, angry, hopeful, friendly, terrified, shouting, unfriendly.

 I want to test 10 voices to find my favorite for a project.

-1. Open Single mode.
+1. Open Single voice mode.

 2. Open the voice picker.
 Click the play button (▶) next to each voice — those previews don't count toward your monthly quota.